grislyeye/vellum-monster/README.md

 | Property                               | Description
 | -------------------------------------- | ---
+| ` --stat-block-background`             | Describes the background property for the stat block body, as per the [CSS `background` property](https://developer.mozilla.org/en/docs/Web/CSS/background).
 | `--stat-block-bar-border`              | Describes the border property for top and bottom stat block bars, as per the [CSS `border` property](https://developer.mozilla.org/en/docs/Web/CSS/border).
 | ` --stat-block-bar-background`         | Describes the background property for top and bottom stat block bars, as per the [CSS `background` property](https://developer.mozilla.org/en/docs/Web/CSS/background).
 | `--stat-block-border-color`            | The [colour](https://developer.mozilla.org/en-US/docs/Web/CSS/color) for the stat block borders on the right and left.